GSPuniani/petes-pets/README.md

 # Pete's Pet Emporium!

-This is the starter project of the Pete's Pet tutorial.

-## Tasks
+This is a Node.js project based on [Pete's Pet tutorial](https://makeschool.org/mediabook/oa/tutorials/pete-s-pet-emporium---advanced-web-recipes/getting-started-V4Q=/).
+This project represents a digital pet shop with the following features:

-### Simple Search & Pagination
+* Simple Search & Pagination
-Add a search bar in the navbar to search pets.
-Paginate the results.

-### Validations
-Add validations to protect against unsanitary data getting into your db.

-### Upload Images
-Upload pictures of pets from new and edit forms

-### Payment Gateways
-Buy pets using Stripe.

-### Send Emails
-Send an email when a pet is purchased.
+* Validations for Database Input

+* Image Uploads

+* Payment Gateway with Stripe

+* Sending Emails with Mailgun

-### Full Text Search
+* Full Text Search
-Fuzzy and full-text search on multiple criteria

-### Responding to JSON
+* Responding to JSON for Full API
-Make your project into a full API